[LAST UPDATED: November 5th, 2017]

 - Bar Le Lab: Kind of a molecular hybrid bar, but really fun nonetheless.
 I ordered their signature Jerky Lab Jack based on Jack Daniels (which is unusual in its own right), dry Curacao, house BBQ bitters and a clothesline over the drink of beef jerky.
 It was interesting but didn’t blow me away.
 The staff were extremely friendly and the place has a neighbourhood corner bar feel.
 The rest of the cocktail menu was a bit peculiar but with a good selection, making use of lots of great ingredients, including the venerable China China.

 - Bar Big in Japan: This bar is kind of the opposite of Lab, in that it’s highly intimidating and not at all your local watering hotel.
 That said, I appreciate what they’ve done, and the bar itself is a contortionist’s version of Through the Looking Glass.
 Very dark, very hip and ultra cool.
 The service was distant and mediocre and the cocktail list was thoroughly uninspiring.
 It actual fact, I don’t think Big in Japan is a cocktail bar at all, despite its haunting beauty.

 - Mile Public House (Brossard)

-- Maison Boulud Bar at The Ritz Carlton: Unfortunately when they renovated the Ritz Montreal they took the opportunity to strip the bar area of its old world charm.
+- The Ritz Carlton: Unfortunately when they renovated the Ritz Montreal they took the opportunity to strip the bar area of its old world charm.
 What’s left is a one-of-a-million modern, sleek, slate-tiled hotel bars.
 Boring.
-That said, you can take your drinks into the adjacent Palm Leaf Room, which was untouched by the renos.
+That said, you can take your drinks into the adjacent Palm Leaf Room, known as the Dom Perginon Bar, which was untouched by the renos.